Taofeeqib/angular-xss/README.md

 The pipeline includes the following security stages:

 1. **Secrets Scanning** - Using TruffleHog OSS to detect exposed credentials
-2. **Static Application Security Testing (SAST)** - Using Semgrep with JavaScript, Angular, and Node.js rulesets
+2. **Static Application Security Testing (SAST)** - Using CodeQL with JavaScript, Angular, and Node.js rulesets
 3. **Software Composition Analysis (SCA)** - Using OWASP Dependency-Check to identify vulnerable dependencies
 4. **Software Bill of Materials (SBOM)** - Using CycloneDX to generate a comprehensive inventory of components
 5. **Dynamic Application Security Testing (DAST)** - Using OWASP ZAP to perform runtime security testing